 Newly Notified Exemption under GST Act 2017 for Inter-State Transactions for all Service Provider likes Bloggers etc

-There is no exemption from GST in case of inter-state transactions.
+There is no exemption from GST in the case of inter-state transactions.
 The registration and payment of GST will be however mandatory even if the total turnover is as low as Rs.
 10. But due to 22nd GST Council meeting was held on 6th October 2017 where it has given a sigh of relief to the service provider include bloggers.

 So let’s understand the scenario before and after the GST implementation & 22nd GST Council meetings –